hibernator11/chile-fellowship/README.md

 <img src="modelling.png" width="75%">

+In addition, a RAG experiment was performed which is available in this [folder](rag).

 ## Example of queries

 This example of SPARQL query retrieves the works of the author Pablo Neruda in Wikidata combined with the works available at [Biblioteca Virtual Miguel de Cervantes](https://data.cervantesvirtual.com).
 It can be run in [this link](https://w.wiki/TJbo) using the Wikidata SPARQL endpoint.